skip to main content

 Some of the earliest scientific information for the Heretaunga Plains comes from drilling records at Meeanee, where an artesian bore flowed with a positive pressure of six meters above the land surface in 1867, which is about the same height measured today.

-In the 1990’s, the Regional Council and GNS Science (previously IGNS) embarked on a five-year research project of the Heretaunga aquifer.
+In the 1990’s, the Regional Council and GNS Science (previously IGNS) embarked on a five-year research project to improve our understanding of the Heretaunga aquifer.
 This investigation examined drill logs, deep drilling studies and geophysical, chemical and hydrological data.
 This work was used to help develop our current policies for groundwater management in the Hawke’s Bay Regional Resource Management Plan (RRMP).

 The Regional Council is currently working with stakeholders to review land and fresh water management policies for the wider Heretaunga Plains, including the aquifer and the Tūtaekurī, Ahuriri, Ngaruroro and Karamū – referred to as the TANK catchments.